CivicTechWR/WRvotes/docs/philosophies/media-inclusion.md

 We link to most questionnaires.
-We define a questionnaire as a survey that is posed to all candidates for a particular position, where all the questions are the same and the responses are published verbatim.
+We define a questionnaire as a survey that is posed to all candidates for a particular position, where all the questions are the same and the candidate responses are published (preferably verbatim).

-Many questionnaires are published by advocacy groups, but established news media sometimes publish surveys as well.
+Many questionnaires are published by advocacy groups, but established news media sometimes publish them as well.

 ## Opinion Pieces